 You probably know that links are a compelling ranking factor.
 But how about anchor text?
 What is its role in SEO?
 You probably wonder how anchor text can improve your user experience and boost your rank.
-You also don’t have an idea of what’s the importance of anchor text is in SEO.
+You also don’t have an idea of what’s the importance and types of anchor text is in SEO.

 To have a better understanding of anchor text, you have to know what it is, its uses, and what are the common types of anchor text, here is a list of the most common anchor text types that you have probably encountered while writing a blog.

 Anchor text or also known as link label/link turtle is the only visible part of a link on a content.
 If you click this hyperlinked part of the paragraph, it will bring you to another online source.
 Anchor is made up of one or more clickable words.
 These words act as keywords and describe the referred link.